sybrew/The-SEO-Framework-Extension-Manager/extensions/free/title-fix/trunk/readme.md

 When the flag is found, this extension will look for the title tag in the source.
 When found, it will overwrite the title tag with a correct version.

-All this happens before it's being sent to the page visitor or crawler in less than 2 miliseconds.
+All this happens before it's being sent to the page visitor or crawler in less than 2 milliseconds.

 ## Usage